Grauwdy/FilePermissionsinAZ/README.md

 <img src="https://i.imgur.com/I4k9T2J.png" height="80%" width="80%" alt="Permissions Steps"/>
 </p>
 <p>
-Next, we will make a new Security Group and assign appropriate permissions to the accounting folder.
-On the domain controller, have the Active Directory Users and Computers panel open.
-Create a new Group called ACCOUNTANTS.
-After creating the new Group, go to the accounting folder and assign permissions to the folder so the ACCOUNTANTS Group has Read/Write permissions.
+Following the process on the domain controller, with the Active Directory Users and Computers panel open, create a new Security Group named ACCOUNTANTS.
+Once the new Group is established, proceed to the accounting folder and configure permissions to grant the ACCOUNTANTS Group Read/Write access to the folder.
+This ensures that members of the ACCOUNTANTS Group will have the appropriate permissions for accessing and modifying the contents of the accounting folder.
+This method demonstrates how Security Groups can be tailored to specific folders, allowing for streamlined access management in Active Directory environments.
 </p>
 <br />